-Although the District, through DIMAFU, will have a central role in monitoring the implementation of the Framework Plan, each municipality will be responsible for monitoring its own Process Plan and ensure that the Framework Plan is followed as adopted.
+Although the District, through DIMAFO, will have a central role in monitoring the implementation of the Framework Plan, each municipality will be responsible for monitoring its own Process Plan and ensure that the Framework Plan is followed as adopted.
 Nevertheless, should there be a need to amend this Framework Plan the following process will be pursued:

-- The District shall after each phase of the IDP assess progress on the implementation of the Framework Plan - Each municipality shall inform the District Municipality on likely deviations - A municipality may submit to the District a recommendation for amendment(s) to the District Framework Plan as and when required after the approval of the Municipal Council concerned. - The approval of any amendment to the District Framework Plan is a competency of the District Council.
+- The District shall after each phase of the IDP assess progress on the implementation of the Framework Plan - Each municipality shall inform the District Municipality on likely deviations - A municipality may submit to the District a recommendation for amendment(s) to the District Framework Plan as and when required after the approval of the Municipal Council concerned.

+• The approval of any amendment to the District Framework Plan is a competency of the District Council.

-8. CONCLUSION
+8. Conclusion

 This District Framework Plan was compiled in terms of Section 27 of the Local Government Municipal Systems Act (Act 32 of 2000) and it binds both the District and the local municipalities within the District as provided for in Section 27 (2) of the Act.
-Provisions of this document shall be followed by all the municipalities in the compilation Integrated Development Plans for imately the review and adoption of the
+Provisions of this document shall be followed by all the municipalities in the compilation of their Process Plans and ultimately the review and adoption of the Integrated Development Plans for the 2023/24 financial year.